J-Fo-S/deep-learning-or-unlearning-experiments/code/mac-vm-jetsontx2-setup/README.md

 (install/build tensorflow here: https://github.com/jetsonhacks/installTensorFlowTX2

-if you have a jetson package later than 3.1, you will have Cuda 9.0, and the above tensorflow install is for 8.0.
+~~if you have a jetson package later than 3.1, you will have Cuda 9.0, and the above tensorflow install is for 8.0.
 You can either install 8.0 or gedit the sh files in the tensorflow build to be for Cuda version 9.0 and Cudnn version 7.0.5.
 Also, be sure to change the file directory from cuda to cuda-9.0.
 Also, in the cloneTensorFlow.sh file change tensorflow to 1.4, as there are missing dependencies for cuda 9.0 in earlier versions that cause fatal errors in compiling.
-Then, change bazel from 5.2 to 5.4 in the installPreRequisites.sh file.  ) DIDN'T WORK
+Then, change bazel from 5.2 to 5.4 in the installPreRequisites.sh file.~~ DIDN'T WORK

-I tried here instead: http://blog.csdn.net/weixin_35654926/article/details/78635859
+I tried here instead: http://blog.csdn.net/weixin_35654926/article/details/78635859.
 Need to change commands to match one's version of python, cuda, cudnn and so on.

-had trouble with bazel build errors similar to the described here: https://github.com/tensorflow/tensorflow/issues/11843

-ran "bazel clean" which made it through the installation, but am now finding strange results with NUMA support issues: https://devtalk.nvidia.com/default/topic/1028087/jetson-tx2/odd-behavior-with-jetpack-3-2-and-tensorflow/
+Had trouble with bazel build errors similar to the described here: https://github.com/tensorflow/tensorflow/issues/11843.
+Ran "bazel clean" which made it through the installation.
+Tensorflow complains about NUMA support issues, but the folks at Nvidia say this warning can be ignored: https://devtalk.nvidia.com/default/topic/1028087/jetson-tx2/odd-behavior-with-jetpack-3-2-and-tensorflow/.

-system process should be train on cloud/computer and inference on tx2